Last Updated: August 10, 2026

 It is clear which assignments contribute to Susan’s overallocation, as shown in the following screen.

 Let’s start addressing some of these more severe resource conflicts.
 Susan is assigned to ID #6 and #7.
-These tasks overlap.
+These activities overlap.

-Please take a minute to look at her assignments for both tasks.
+Please take a minute to look at her assignments for both activities.

 We will have to change the schedule, adjust her assignments, or a combination of both.
-Let’s say the best solution is to get rid of the overlap.
-Double click on #7 to open task information and remove the lead for Determine process & procedures by entering 0 in the lag field under the Predecessors tab.
+Let’s say the best solution is to eliminate the overlap.
+Double-click on #7 to open Task Information and remove the lead for Determine process & procedures by entering 0 in the lag field under the Predecessors tab.

 The scheduling message below appears.
 This message is poorly written but still lovely to get.
 This message would have told you where to look for the problem in previous versions of MS Project.
 For now, remember the scheduling message associated and remember to look at the schedule to determine what has happened.